A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 Seasonally Adjusted Statistics: Statistics that face predictable variation over the course of a year due to seasonal changes (i.e., increases in employment in farming during harvest months) and are adjusted using statistical techniques that attempt to account for these expected seasonal changes.

-Self-Care Disability (ACS): In the ACS, individuals ages five or older who responded "yes" when asked if they had "serious difficulty dressing or bathing."
+Self-Care Disability (ACS): In the American Community Survey, individuals who indicated "yes" when asked If they "have difficulty dressing or bathing."

-Smoking (BRFSS): Respondents were asked about smoking: "Have you smoked at least 100 cigarettes in your en tire life?" and "Do you now smoke cigarettes every day, some days, or not at all?"
-Respondents who reported smoking at least 100 cigarettes in their lifetime and who, at the time of survey, smoked either every day or some days were defined as current smoker.
+Smoking (BRFSS): Respondents were asked about smoking: "Have you smoked at least 100 cigarettes in your entire life?" and "Do you now smoke cigarettes every day, some days, or not at all?"
+Respondents who reported smoking at least 100 cigarettes in their lifetime and who, at the time of survey, smoked either every day or some days were defined as current smoker (i.e., smoking).

-Special Education: Specially designed instruction, at no cost to the parents, to meet the unique needs of a child with a disability, including (1) instruction at the classroom, home, hospitals and institutions, and in other settings; and (2) physical education.
-The term can include each of the following: (1) speech-language pathology services, or any other related service, if the service is considered special education rather than a related service under state standards; (2) travel training; and (3) vocational education.
+Special Education: Specially designed instruction, at no cost to the parents, to meet the unique needs of a child with a disability, including (i) instruction at the classroom, home, hospitals and institutions, and in other settings; and (ii) physical education.
+The term can include each of the following: (i) speech-language pathology services, or any other related service, if the service is considered special education rather than a related service under state standards; (ii) travel training; and (iii) vocational education.

 Supplemental Security Income (SSI): The Social Security Administration pays benefits to disabled adults and children who have limited income and resources.
 SSI benefits also are payable to people ages 65 and older without disabilities who meet the financial limits.